rafiqhasan/public_demos/demo_wut/Readme.md

-# Google Custom Search API Setup Guide

-This guide walks you through the process of setting up Google Custom Search API to enable programmatic search functionality in your applications.
+# Multi Agent Application with Google Agent Development Kit

+A guide on how to setup a multi-agentic application with Google ADK and Gemini

 ## Prerequisites

+## Google Custom Search API Setup Guide

 - A Google account
 - A project that needs search functionality